-Most orienteering events are held in areas of natural beauty, usually forests or heathland.
-It is a superb way to get out into the countryside and into beautiful terrain which you would otherwise never have visited, whilst enjoying an adventurous sport at the same time.
-Smaller orienteering events can take place in country parks or event around the streets of London!
+Most countryside events are held in areas of natural beauty, usually forests or heathland.
+Orienteering is a superb way to get out into the countryside and into beautiful terrain which you would otherwise never have visited, whilst enjoying an adventurous sport at the same time.

 For details of upcoming events see the SLOW events page.
 This includes details of forthcoming events organised by SLOW, as well as links to details of events organised by other clubs in the south-east.

 Any newcomers to the sport are welcome to come along to a few orienteering events before joining the club – come along and try out the sport and see if it is for you.
 If you enjoy your first few events you should look into club membership, which contains many benefits – full details about SLOW and how to join the club can be found here.

 Full leg cover is usually required at forest orienteering events, so shorts are not suitable.
 Apart from this rule, any sports -type clothes and trainers will do.
 More experienced orienteers will wear a lightweight top, running trousers and cross-training footwear for extra grip, but this kind of kit is not required for beginners.
 Waterproofs can be a good idea if the weather is nasty (and a cagoule may be mandated for safety), and a spare set of clothing post-event is highly recommended.

 A compass will help you navigate, although it is not essential.
 Regular orienteers always carry one.
 You will be able to find a compass at a sports shop ( or check our links page), and you can also purchase one at many orienteering events.
 You do not need to be an expert with a compass, but it is always useful to know which direction is north!